Skip to content

 Before a phrase search can be successfully performed, the search index must be prepared.
 Hantera normally comes with a basic standard configuration, which can be adjusted for your needs.

 To configure a search index for a given graph node, use the /system/graph/<node>/search registry key.
+Note that nodes related to typed actors are separately indexed.

 Once the search index is configured and applied, you need to trigger an index update.
 This can be done using hantera-cli.